operezcham90/rayas/README.md

 # Rayas

-A font focused on math.
+A font project focused on math.